-You can sieve the tiny strawberry pips out at the puree stage if you prefer, but I like the texture they give.
+You can sieve the tiny strawberry pips out at the puree stage if you prefer, but in this case I like the texture.
 If you’re not using the sorbet straight away and it’s frozen hard, put it in the fridge to soften for 30 minutes before you eat it.

 Easy Strawberry Sorbet

 900g fresh, good-quality strawberries, hulled and with any bad parts cut away

 140g caster sugar

 Juice of 1 lemon

 I just macerated the strawberries with a few tablespoons of sugar in the fridge overnight, whizzed them with their juices and the rest of the sugar in a food processor and left the mixture in the fridge again until the sugar had dissolved and the puree was well chilled, adding the lemon juice just before it all went into the ice cream machine.

 This fitted into my schedule but if you’re in a hurry, dissolve the sugar with a little boiling water first, allow it to cool, then whizz everything together and chill in the fridge.